Stripe - Setting up Webhook and Test/Public Keys

 • If the connection is successful, the "Disconnect Stripe Account" and "Import Prices from your Stripe Account" buttons should appear.

-• If you are trying to connect with Stripe and have installed the Stripe extension on your localhost or own computer while using a local domain, you may encounter an error (as shown in the image below).
+• If you are trying to connect with Stripe and have installed the Stripe extension on your localhost or your own computer while using a local domain, you may encounter an error (as shown in the image below).
 To receive the payload or events from Stripe.com events transactions, your site's Webhook URL must be publicly accessible.
 It's important to note that even if you encounter this webhook creation error, you can still import pricing locally.

 • To view the events, click the webhook endpoint URL.
 When you click on the Connect with Stripe button from the previous step above, it auto-generates the following event hooks(17):